simonh1000/elm-webpack-starter/README.md

 ## Changelog

+ - 3.9.2 - Update elm/core and other deps
  - 3.9.1 - Version 0.19.1
  - 3.9.0 - Switch the closure compiler for minification in prod
  - 3.8.0 - Update deps